dapierce/dapierce.github.io-archive/_posts/2017-02-17-notes-on-sorting.md

 |Shellsort | 0.000 |  0.000 |  0.000 |  0.003  | 0.041 |
 |Insertion Sort | 0.000 |  0.000 |  0.000 |  0.000  | 0.004 |

-With $$ n=10^6 $$ the differences between algorithms becomes dramatic, taking BubbleSort and Selection Sort 15-30 minutes what Shell Sort and Insertion Sort can do in a tenth of a second.
+With the input size of $$ n=10^6 $$ the differences between algorithms becomes dramatic, taking BubbleSort and Selection Sort 15-30 minutes what Shell Sort and Insertion Sort can do in a tenth of a second.

 A curious result keeps happening, regardless of input size, Insertion Sort always goes faster than Shellsort in my tests.
 This *seems* counter to [conventional wisdom](http://bigocheatsheet.com/) but perhaps C++ compiled code makes certain optimizations that improve how Insertion Sort works, or maybe the data sets I'm using give it certain advantages.
 In the future, I may look into different gap sequences for Shellsort, and see if by using the book's primary sequence, I actually chose a less efficient option.

 ### TL;DR

 Don't use BubbleSort or Selection Sort.
-Ever.
 Why?
-There are other ways to sort with five lines of code that run exponentially faster.
+There are other ways to sort the same amount of code that will run exponentially faster.